jeremyf/take-on-development/chapters/modes_of_development.md

 * **Goal:** To formalize a method for asserting that a solution is acceptable.
 * **Method:** Think not on the solution, but how the solution can be verified.

+### Writing a First Pass Solution

+* **Goal:** Get an integration test passing; Assert that something works.
+* **Method:** Write a class that attempts to resolve the solution.
+Look towards collaborators necessary to solve the problem.
+Keep SOLID principles salient.
+Jump into isolated tests to flesh out the core class and its contributors.

+### Refining How a Test Reads

+* **Goal:** Create a document that can be used as a reference point into the system
+* **Method:** Write the tests for clarity and expressiveness.
+Convey meaning and how things are assembled.
+In my experience this focusing on legible and digestable tests is stronger than any README documentation.
+* **Caveat:** Documentation lies.
+Consider documentation that can assert it is correct.
+That documentation is an automated test.

+### Documentation

+* **Goal:** Convey high level concepts; Why things are being done, not how; The code describes how things are done.
+* **Method:** Write brief descriptions.
+Bullet points are your friend.
+Write for the web.
+* **Caveat:** See Refining How a Test Reads

 ### Writing a Commit Message

 * **Goal:** To create a helpful message to future developers